Our 24-night new textiles and arts tour of Uzbekistan and Kyrgyzstan checks another fabulous adventure off your bucket list!

 The Barak-Khan Madrasa

 The trip begins in the booming city of Tashkent, the Uzbek capital.
-The guide and I will meet you at the airport on the late flight, then we’ll check in to our hotel for a good night’s sleep.
+You’ll be met at the airport on the late flight, then check in to the hotel for a good night’s sleep.
 Next day is our first activity day; get ready to meet the bread bakers at the huge Chorsu Bazaar and ride the subway to see the artistically decorated underground stations.
 Big sycamores line the wide avenues of Tashkent, and mosaic-decorated apartment blocks alternate with sleek new glass and steel edifices.

 In Tashkent’s old city, we’ll admire historical buildings with iconic turquoise-tiled domes, such as the 16th Barak-Khan Madrasa complex.
 We’ll also visit the home/studio of a famous embroiderer’s workshop and school, and see her beautiful jackets and other pieces.

-Next we’ll head for the Ferghana Valley in SUVs because vans are not allowed on the mountain routes.
-After 4 hours, we’ll stop in Kokand, to visit the incredible Khudayarkhan Palace and the Juma mosque.
+Next we’ll head for the Fergana Valley in SUVs because vans are not allowed on the mountain routes.
+After several hours, we’ll stop in Kokand, to visit the incredible Khudayarkhan Palace.
+Along the route we’ll stop several times, for lunch and to visit the bakers slapping dough rounds onto the walls of fiery domed ovens

-Then we continue to Margilan, an ancient Ferghana Valley city, and home of glowing resist-warp dyed (ikat) fabrics, the most renowned of Uzbek textiles.
+Soon we arrive in Margilan, an ancient Fergana Valley city, and home of glowing resist-warp dyed (ikat) fabrics, the most renowned of Uzbek textiles.
 Margilan town was well-known in antiquity for the superb quality of silk created here.
 We’ll meet ikat dyers and weavers who are the most skilled in Central Asia.
 Over the course of our days there, we’ll visit ikat masters to see thread binders, weavers, and dyers.
 Stunning ceramic plates and bowls will be available at the master ceramicist’s studio we’ll visit.
 All the pieces are intricately hand-painted.

 A highlight will be the Kumtepa Bazaar, one of the best places to buy inexpensive ikat fabrics (with resist-dyed warp) which are the most renowned textiles of Uzbekistan.
 It’s a great local market with an area devoted to local textile crafts.
 Here you can buy ikat yardage to make robes, quilts or pillows, and other textile treasures.